Work out your fee status

 We classify students seeking asylum from within the United Kingdom as equivalent to ‘Scottish domiciled’ for tuition fee purposes in session 2020-2021.

-The Scottish Government has confirmed it will meet the cost of tuition fees for eligible undergraduate EU students starting or continuing their degrees in 2020-21, for the duration of their degree programme.
+The Scottish Government has confirmed it will meet the cost of tuition fees for eligible undergraduate EU students starting their degrees in 2020-21.
+This would be for the duration of your degree programme.

 Find out your fee status